-The complete command output is then displayed in the Command Runner window.
+The complete command output is displayed in the Command Runner window.

-Click Previous Page to return to the previous window.
+Click Go Back to return to the previous window.

-If necessary, click the x symbol next to a device name to remove the device from the device list.
-Similarly, click the x symbol next to a command to remove the command from the command list.
+If necessary, click the x next to a device name to remove the device from the device list.
+Similarly, click the x next to a command to remove the command from the list.